Celebrating The International Day For Human Space Flight

 Once again, we address this point because this is truly the only problem that humans simply couldn’t seem to crack.
 Even if you were to travel at the speed of light, which Einstein promised can’t happen, it would still take us at least four years to reach the nearest star.
 Unless we find a way to find a shortcut, like creating wormholes or inventing teleportation, reaching even our nearest celestial neighborhood is strenuous.

-Well, gravity itself isn’t a problem in space, but its absence is.
+Well, in human space flight gravity itself isn’t a problem in space, but its absence is.
 Even astronauts living at the international space station spend a lot of time accommodating their bodies to the gravity of Earth once they come home.
 Our physiology has developed in such a way that all the organs in our bodies and the blood can function at their optimum only when we experience Earth’s gravity.
 Once we leave that, problems occur which might end fatally.

 Now you know that space, though it seems serene and calm, is full of dangers that can kill you in an instant and rather painfully.
 So on this international day for human space flight, we have to remember all the brave heroes who have willingly taken that risk and took space flight for the betterment of our species.